WillowInc/opendigitaltwins-building/Samples/09-Occupancy.md

 4. The Opening has two Capabilities, Entering People Count Sensor and Leaving People Count Sensor.

 5. Now, we need to define the Entry and Exit relationships for the opening such that its two capabilities can have proper context for Entering and Leaving.
-The Opening has the relationship isEntryFor to the OccupancyZone for which the Entering People Count defines the people entering that zone.
+The Opening has the relationship isEntryTo to the OccupancyZone for which the Entering People Count defines the people entering that zone.
 Likewise, the Leaving People Count defines the people leaving from the zone for which the Opening is an entry for.
 In our example, this means that the Entering People Count and Leaving People Count define the people entering and leaving from Room #1.

 6. Next, we define the relationship isExitFor to the OccupancyZone for which the Opening’s two capabilities have the opposite meaning.
 In other words, we can infer that the numbering of people leaving Room #2 via this Opening is the Entering People Count Sensor.
 Likewise, the number of people entering Room #2 via this Opening can be inferred from the Leaving People Count Sensor.